The Thermo Diet Cheat Sheet

 - Eggs, dairy products, collagen protein or bone broth organic grass-fed beef or wild game meat

-- Organic free-range Poultry, organic, pasture-raised pork, non-fatty fish (like cod, mahi mahi, haddock, sole flounder)
+- Organic free-range Poultry, organic, pasture-raised pork, shellfish, and non-fatty fish (like cod, mahi mahi, haddock, sole flounder)

 - Saturated Fats - Butter, ghee, coconut oil, cocoa butter